isomerpages/mas-moneysense/_buying-a-home/Costs of Borrowing: Flat Rate, Monthly Rest and Effective Interest Rate.md

 rate moves up, your interest expense will be higher.
 Do factor this in when deciding if you can afford a loan.</p>
 <h5>Effective Interest Rate (EIR) - What Your Loan Actually Costs</h5>
-<p>The true cost of your loan is known as the effective interest rate (EIR),
+<p>The true cost of your loan is known as the Effective interest rate (EIR),
 which may be higher than the advertised rate because of the way interest is calculated.</p>
 <p>*For flat rate loans, the EIR is higher than the advertised rate because